COVID-19 unleashes the worst of times on LI's small businesses

 He said he took over the business four years ago, but it had been open since 1989.

-The business closed in March and reopened in July, but never recovered from the shutdown of nonessential businesses ordered by the governor in March, said Huang.
+The business closed in March and reopened in July, but never recovered from the shutdown of nonessential businesses ordered by the governor in March, Huang said.

 "The dry cleaning business is tough enough as it is, but with the pandemic, it kind of dropped," said Huang, 42.
 "Nobody does dry cleaning or laundered shirts once they worked at home."